Writ-1/Fall2020-S10/docs/shrimp-fight-club.md

 + What are ways that the case study connects to Kahan?
 Find specific textual evidence from both to support the connection.

 **These last two questions will seed our discussion on Monday.
 Please prepare typed answers to them so you can easily collaborate with your classmates (you will copy-paste these answers into a shared Google Doc, so please have them ready).**

++ (optional) What are ways that the case study connects to Peters?
+Find specific textual evidence from both to support the connection.